 Whether it’s competing on track in her Lotus Elise, running errands in her Mk4 Golf GTI, or meandering through the countryside in her old Audi 100, when’s she’s not working on Shutter Hub, or the various other projects she’s involved with, Karen will most certainly be found near a car.

 With a wide selection of exciting awards and opportunities, including the chance to exhibit and be published in the AUTO PHOTO book, we’re inviting you to share your passion and expose your work to new audiences.
-Get a FREE ENTRY when you submit your work now!
+Enter now!